 If you are counting your steps manually, you can count the number of times your right or left foot strikes the ground in 30 seconds and then multiply that number by 4 to get your running cadence.

-Once you know your natural running cadence you can then work on improving and increasing it by practicing the methods mentioned in the section above.
+Once you know your natural running cadence you can then work on improving and increasing it by practising the methods mentioned in the section above.

 Running Cadence & Injuries